wastelandsurvivalguide/wastelandsurvivalguide.github.io/docs/visuals.md

 ### [Mainframes Litter Flickering Fix](https://www.nexusmods.com/newvegas/mods/83076)

-Adjusts a few shader flags to litter meshes to stop the flickering.
+Adjusts a few shader flags to litter meshes to stop the litter from flickering.

 #### Installation: